In Robin, if your organization has Google SSO and the "Allow personal booking" setting enabled, permissions will work a little differently.

 A. Falling back to the booking account as the organizer if you're using the legacy composer or,

-B. Falling back to the space as the organizer if you're using the latest composer.
+B. Falling back to the space as the organizer if you're using the beta program composer.

 To avoid problems around rejected meetings, you should make sure users have permission in G Suite to schedule on the room.